cashubtc/nuts/bonded-pol.md

 Every recursive transition MUST enforce:

 1. Exactly one input is the current PoL bond.
-2. Exactly one output is the successor PoL bond.
+2. Exactly one transaction output matches the successor program and state; all outputs are inspected so a duplicate successor is invalid.
 3. The successor executes the same `program_hash` and commits to the required next state.
-4. The successor value equals `input_bond_value`.
+4. The successor value equals `input_bond_value`; this requires exact-value introspection and does not follow from BIP-443 alone.
 5. No output other than the successor may receive value from the bond input, except an explicitly constrained fee mechanism.
 6. `bond_id`, `genesis_nonce`, `mint_pubkey`, `unit`, `contract_version`, and `program_hash` are unchanged.
 7. `state_sequence` increases by exactly one.